It refers to the presence of copper in the bloodstream.

-Adults have between 50 and 80 mg of copper in the body, mainly in the muscles and in the liver.
-Copper helps the formation of melanin, bones and connective tissue.
+Adults have between 50 and 80 mg of copper in the body, mainly in the muscles and the liver.
+Copper helps the formation of melanin, bones, and connective tissue.

 It also supports other metabolic processes in the body.
 The elimination of copper is carried out with stool and urine.

-Generally, a normal diet provides enough copper, copper deficiency is very unlikely, but some diseases can alter normal copper levels.
+Generally, a regular diet provides enough copper; copper deficiency is very unlikely, but some diseases can alter normal copper levels.

-Too much copper can be toxic, you can get too much copper from dietary supplements or from drinking contaminated water.
-You can also get too much copper from being around fungicides that have copper sulfate or if you have a condition that makes it impossible for your body to remove copper.
+Too much copper can be toxic; you can get too much copper from dietary supplements or drinking contaminated water.
+You can also get too much copper from being around fungicides with copper sulfate or if you have a condition that makes it impossible for your body to remove copper.

 Pathologies associated with copper levels in the body

-There are several pathologies that are related to copper levels in the body.
+Several pathologies are related to copper levels in the body.

-Copper deficiency is rare in humans as this nutrient is easily consumed and has a very low daily dose required.
+Copper deficiency is rare in humans as this nutrient is easily consumed and has a shallow daily dose required.

-However, when there is deficiency, the function of different organs and various defense systems of the body is compromised, problems with connective tissue, muscle weakness, anemia, low white blood cell count, neurological problems can occur.
+However, when there is a deficiency, the function of different organs and various defense systems of the body is compromised, and problems with connective tissue, muscle weakness, anemia, low white blood cell count, and neurological problems can occur.

-It can occur in malnourished children and this is especially true for premature babies who do not receive nutritional supplements.
+It can occur in malnourished children, especially premature babies who do not receive nutritional supplements.

-Childhood, a critical period for brain development, and abnormal levels cause serious neurological effects, some abnormalities and bone fractures.
+Childhood is a critical period for brain development, and abnormal levels cause severe neurological effects, some abnormalities, and bone fractures.

-Copper deficiency can also be the result of a rare genetic disorder called Menkes disease, an inherited condition in which incorrect genetic coding in the production of ATP7A protein causes a defect in intracellular copper transport, causing less absorption of metals. and distribution investment.
+Copper deficiency can also result from a rare genetic disorder called Menkes disease, an inherited condition in which incorrect genetic coding in the production of ATP7A protein causes a defect in intracellular copper transport, causing less absorption of metals.
+And distribution investment.

 Copper-deficient patients can also develop hematopoietic deficits, resulting in microcytic hypochromic anemia associated with leukopenia and neutropenia.

-As already mentioned, copper acts as a cofactor for ceruloplasmin, an iron oxidizing enzyme, which allows its mobilization and transport of liver reserves to the bone marrow for use in erythropoiesis.
+As already mentioned, copper acts as a cofactor for ceruloplasmin.
+This iron-oxidizing enzyme allows its mobilization and transport of liver reserves to the bone marrow for use in erythropoiesis.